tslilc/msr/README.md

 ### License
 GPL3+

-### Motivation
+### Author's notes
 The idea that you can squeeze public key verification into just a few bytes (sub ~100 for everything concerned) and have it still be "128 bit strong" is really amazing.
-Moreover, I felt that this would be a good learning exercise -- I haven't really done much library interfacing in C and this project entailed two (libsodium and argp), and I haven't ever concluded a mid-sized C project before.
+Moreover, I felt that this would be a good learning exercise -- I haven't really done much library interfacing in C (this project entailed using both libsodium and argp), and I haven't ever concluded a mid-sized C project before.
 I have no doubt the code is crufty and poorly designed, but I had fun and it was an interesting paradigm shift from my usual language of choice.

+All input welcome and desired!